cjus/hydra-aws-docker-article/README2.md

 As one of our [part-one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) readers pointed out, and I'm paraphrasing here: *"It's not a microservices party until services are speaking with one another"* While that's a matter of opinion - it tends to be somewhat true in real world parties.
 The callout is an important one and the subject of our next and last example.

 In an earlier RisingStack post we looked at a [silly little microservices game](https://community.risingstack.com/building-a-microservices-example-game-with-distributed-messaging/) called Hot Potato.
 In that post, we looked at inter-service messaging using Hydra.
 Each microservice instance acted as a single player and communicated with other instances to pass a virtual hot potato (aka JSON object) to other services.
-In the end, the player left holding the hot potato was declared the loser.
+In the end, the player left holding the hot potato is declared the loser.
 Yes, it's slightly different from the classic children's games - tailored for services if you will.

 We'll grab the code from the [earlier repo](https://github.com/cjus/hydra-hpp) and update it for use with Docker Swarm.
 You can view the resulting code [here](https://github.com/cjus/hpp-service).